thegooddocsproject/chronologue/documentation-and-app-roadmap.md

 # Contributing
 You can start contributing to the following parts of the repository:
 - API data, located in: `/data/fragments`
 - Next.js web view and app logics.
-You can help making The Chronologue look more polished and functional by contributing to program code.
+You can help make The Chronologue look more polished and functional by contributing to program code.
 You should be familiar to the following concepts:
     - React library
     - Next.js framework
     - Netlify hosting infrastructure